yesimon/GOTTCHA/README.md

 ## DETAIL INSTRUCTIONS

 The detail of steps in the above section will be descrbed in this section.
-Note that all instructions in this document use pre-computed databases downloaded from our SFTP site.
+Note that all instructions in this document use pre-computed databases downloaded from our web site.

 If you are looking for instructions to build a CUSTOM database and/or running GOTTCHA step-by-step, please read README_FULL.md.